 - Chilli - presumably a fairly recent addition to the canon

 - Some generic soup for the lightweights

-Today’s no-nothing, cash-rich nincompoops will spend huge sums on vast displays of artillery for the garden.
+Today’s know-nothing, cash-rich nincompoops will spend huge sums on vast displays of artillery for the garden.
 You can always spot the local chav family by the ‘shock and awe’ display up the street which seems to boom away until the wee small hours.
 Forget it.
 What you’re really looking for is a small box of Standard fireworks with the following iconic items within:

 - Catherine wheel – nail to shed, stand back, watch it do precisely no wheeling, despite vigorous hits of the hammer by the bravest member of your party

 - Traffic light - changes colour almost perceptibly from Kind of Green to Is That Yellow to Hang On That’s Red Isn’t It?

 - Vesuvius - a raging torrent of deathdealing lava flows and stupendous earth-rending destruction compressed into a tiny, harmless spray of short-lived sparks